Removing a Gas Fire

 Building Regulations and Planning Permission for Gas Fire Removal

-As for building regulations, once a professional undertakes the work you should be in the all clear.
-However, if you are a landlord and will maintain some gas works, you will need a gas safety certificate.
+Once a professional undertakes the work there are no building regulations to adhere to, although if you are a landlord and plan to maintain some gas works, then you need to apply for a gas safety certificate.

 How to Find & Hire a Gas Fire Removal Specialist